Network faults, remedy and recovery

 The Global FMG’s National Integrator and service provider began initial investigations to ascertain if the problem was related to the WiFi access points, Ethernet switching infrastructure or perhaps the greater LAN and server / application infrastructure.

-After exhausted investigations and testing of the end to end infrastructure supporting the FMG’s WiFi network across the warehouse, a decision was made to invite Sky Communications to investigate further.
+After exhausted investigations and testing of the end to end infrastructure supporting the FMG’s WiFi network across the warehouse, a decision was made to invite Sky Communications Aust to investigate further.

-Sky Communications engineers were quickly able to plot the WiFi networks coverage area (and lack of coverage spots) with their test equipment and a decision was jointly made to relocate a large number of the access points to locations where good coverage and signal dominance was more certain.
+Sky Communications Aust engineers were quickly able to plot the WiFi networks coverage area (and lack of coverage spots) with their test equipment and a decision was jointly made to relocate a large number of the access points to locations where good coverage and signal dominance was more certain.
 Furthermore, additional access points were installed to better allow hand off from one cell to the next and to provide coverage into the main office and cool stores for occupational health and safety concerns.

-Sky Communications also consulted with the National Integrator / service providers Network engineers to enable some Qos (quality of service attributes) to the back office switching infrastructure and to the Server application that was sending and receiving jobbing exercise to the roboticised forklifts.
+Sky Communications Aust also consulted with the National Integrator / service providers Network engineers to enable some Qos (quality of service attributes) to the back office switching infrastructure and to the Server application that was sending and receiving jobbing exercise to the roboticised forklifts.

 The key results: